 You are preparing for the GMAT, which ostensibly means you are planning on attending business school, and this in turn suggests that you are anticipating a management career in some aspect of the business world.
 The entire business world runs on buying and selling: even if you are not a salesperson yourself, the success of your business, in a sense the raison d’etre of the business, depends on the money it will make from sales.

-Well, in its essence, every sale is an argument.
-If I want to sell you sometime, I have to present a case in some form to convince you to buy it.
+In its essence, every sale is an argument.
+If I want to sell you something, I have to convince you to buy it.
 If I make a wonderfully cogent argument, I may well generate the sale.
 If my argument is faulty, and I repeat this pattern, that can only mean bad things for the long-term financial well-being of my business.

-Every sales is an argument, but that’s just where the arguments in the business world start.
-How does you company decide whether one strategy or policy is better than another?
+Every sale is an argument, but that’s just where the arguments in the business world start.
+How does your company decide whether one strategy or policy is better than another?
 What motivates your company to buy from a supplier?
-What motivates your customers to remain buying from you?
+What motivates your customers to continue buying from you?
 What concerns does your insurance company have about your company?
 What concerns do your company’s investors have?
 All of these important points, and many more, will be settled by arguments.

 A typical manager has to deal with arguments from all quarter all day.
 An effective manager has to be skilled at deciding: how would I strengthen or weaken this argument? what is the assumption of this argument? what further evidence would I need to evaluate this argument?
 In other words, a real-life manager needs to apply all the skills required for Critical Reasoning on the GMAT.
 Arguments are very important in business, and the skill of evaluating arguments is one that every manager should cultivate.
 That’s precisely why business schools want you to bone up on it, which is why the GMAT asks about it in Critical Reasoning questions.